Employee in a call center in Tunis

 Two women cut a cotton fabric in a textile factory in Bizerte.

-Investors are attracted to Tunisia because of its proximity to Europe, its high level of industrialisation in comparison with other countries in the region, its low labour costs and well-developed infrastructure, and the large numbers of university graduates with degrees in natural sciences or technical disciplines.
+Investors are attracted to Tunisia because of its proximity to Europe, its high level of industrialisation in comparison with other countries in the region, its low labour costs and well-developed infrastructure, and the large numbers of university graduates with degrees in natural sciences or technical disciplines (and in STEM subjects the share of female graduates is at about 58 per cent).

-There is potential for growth in the country's IT sector, its textiles and pharmaceutical industries, and in the tourism sector.
+There is potential for growth in the country's IT sector, its textiles and pharmaceutical industries, and in tourism.
 Tunisia also has the potential to establish itself as a production location for green hydrogen.
 However, this would need a more favourable business climate, brought about by comprehensive economic and financial policy reforms, and a stable and reliable environment generally.